jedib0t/go-pretty/README.md

 To make `go-pretty` completely compatible with `go mod`, versions `v6.0.0` and above will include changes that are known to break `dep` support.
-As far as I can tell, `dep` is looking for funding right now and is not being actively developed or maintained and has an interoperability issues with how `go mod` deals with package versioning.
+As far as I can tell, `dep` is looking for funding right now and is not being actively developed or maintained and has an interoperability issue with how `go mod` deals with package versioning.

-If you want to continue to use `dep`, versions `v5.x.x` and below should continue to work.
+If you want to continue to use `dep`, versions `v5.1.x` and below should continue to work.
 If `dep` maintainers can merge the code proposed in [PR#1963](https://github.com/golang/dep/pull/1963), it should make `v6.0.0` and above usable too.
 Given that the PR has not been merged since July 2018, I am